starsite/SwiftFM/README.md

 #### Example

-Unlike `createRecord()` and `editRecord()`, global fields must be set using fully qualified field names, ie. `table name::field name`.
-Also, note our result here is a `Bool` and doesn't need to be unwrapped.
+⚠️ Note: Global fields must be set using fully qualified field names, ie. `table name::field name`.
+Also note that our result is a `Bool` and doesn't need to be unwrapped.

 ```swift
 let token = UserDefaults.standard.string(forKey: "fm-token") ?? ""